greenhas/ict302_fall24/content/posts/implementation_kapanga_rael.md

 3. **Help Each Other Out**: If someone’s stuck or behind, step in and offer support when you can.

 4. **Keep Quality in Mind**: Before submitting a post for review, use tools like Grammarly or WordPress’s preview to make sure everything looks good and reads well.

----

-By using WordPress, Teams, and other tools like Google Drive, we’ll be able to keep everything organized and running smoothly.
-If everyone stays on top of their tasks and communicates regularly, we’ll have no problem making our project a success!